Delhi HC seeks report on plea seeking initiation of extradition procedure of absconding accused in case of voyeurism and stalking

 The victim has moved a plea seeking direction to social media platforms to take down, remove, block, restrict/disable access, on a global basis, to all such videos/pictures of the petitioner uploaded on fake Instagram and Facebook user accounts and block access to these fake accounts.

-The petitioner also has sought a direction from the Centre to initiate the passport impounding procedure of the accused under the Passport Act or similar direction to the Regional Passport Office, New Delhi.
+The petitioner also has sought a direction to the Centre to initiate the passport impounding procedure of the accused under the Passport Act or similar direction to the Regional Passport Office, New Delhi.

-The petitioner has also sought direction from the Delhi Police to invoke the penal provisions of the Information Technology Act 2000 against the accused.
+The petitioner has also sought direction to Delhi Police to invoke the penal provisions of the Information Technology Act 2000 against the accused.

 The present case was registered on 23 December 2021 under sections 354 C, 354 D, 506 and 509 IPC and section 67 of the Information Technology Act 2000.
 (ANI)